 I have a level 2 and 3 NVQ in childcare learning and development.
 Frist aid paediatrics.
-I have completed a Basic child protection awareness course.
+I have completed child protection/safeguarding awareness courses.

 - Support we offer regarding children's health and well-being

-I provide home cooked lunches which are healthy and nutritious I also provide healthy snacks and breakfast.
+I provide home cooked lunches or picnics which are healthy and nutritious I also provide healthy snacks and breakfast.
 By offering the children healthy meals the children are learning about what is healthy.
 We play inside and outside.
 I talk to the children about being healthy and why exercise is good for you.
 I have signed up for Cornwall councils Healthy under fives, helping my setting be the best it can be.

 - Ways we inform parents about how their child is being supported

 I talk to the parents/carers each day their child is with me at drop off and pick up times.
-Some parents/carers are happy for me to text them about our day.
+Some parents/carers are happy for me to text them about our day, WhatsApp works really well.
 I am also happy to do daily diaries.
 It is important to me to have a good relationship with my parents/carers as we need to work together for he benefit of their child.
-I share their child's learning journey with the parents/carers so they can see how their child is progressing and for the parents/carers to have a chance to have an input.
+I share their child's observations by using trackers and WhatsApp so the parents/carers can see how their child is progressing and for the parents/carers to have a chance to have an input.